23 Composting Tips | Composting Guide Do's and Don'ts

 - Compost should be applied in the fall, after you have harvested the food in your garden.
 Compost becomes well incorporated naturally by soil organisms throughout the fall and through to the spring.
 Be sure to add mycorrhizal fungi to the finished compost.
 They help plants find nutrients and can help your tomato varieties also share resources.

 - Your compost pile should be in an upland, dry area, not near a water source.
 Any leachate coming from the compost pile may negatively affect the water quality in nearby streams and ponds.

 - A compost pile built on a slope can cause you big headaches, because a large compost pile can tip over and make a mess!

 - Composting made with animal scraps is possible, but it will heat up your pile considerably and you will need to turn the compost frequently.
+Use a Compost Thermometer.
 An unturned compost pile with a lot of animal scraps can go anaerobic and anaerobic conditions foster the development of plant diseases.
 You don’t want that type of compost in your garden or around your trees and shrubs.